LiskArchive/lisk-sdk/README.md

 ## Managing Lisk

-To test Lisk is built and configured correctly, issue the following command:
+To test Lisk is built and configured correctly, issue the following command at the root level of the project:

 ```
-node app.js
+npm start
 ```

 This will start the lisk instance with `devnet` configuration.
-Once the process is verified as running correctly, `CTRL+C` and start the process with `pm2`.
+Once the process is verified as running correctly, use `CTRL+C` to quit the running application.
+Optionally, start the process with `pm2`.
 This will fork the process into the background and automatically recover the process if it fails.

 ```
-npx pm2 start --name lisk app.js
+npx pm2 start --name lisk src/index.js
 ```

 After the process is started, its runtime status and log location can be retrieved by issuing the following command: